-The request is made in order for the Commission on the Arts to receive and disburse additional funds expected from the National Endowment for the Arts, an agency of the federal government.
+This request supports an ongoing increase in Trustee and Benefits spending authority so that the Commission on the Arts may receive and disburse additional funds expected from the National Endowment for the Arts, an agency of the federal government.

 These funds will support the agency's grants budget and will have no fiscal impact on Idaho state government.